Citroën Prototype Y

-The Citroën Prototype Y was a project to develop a replacement for the Citroën Ami, conducted by Citroën in the early seventies.
+The Citroën Prototype Y was a project to develop a replacement for the Citroën Ami, conducted by the French car manufacturer Citroën in the early seventies.
 It built on the Citroën G-mini and EN101 projects.
 It was superseded by project Citroën VD (VD standing for Voiture Diminuée).

+The design was sold to Romania and became the Oltcit Club (and Citroën Axel for export markets).
+The link with Romania assisted with the Managing Director of Citroën being Bucharest born Georges Taylor.